aurorascharff/rsc-workshop/STEPS.md

 - Show in code mutdateData getcontact[0].id, use in ClientComponent alert, show error then no error
 - Not recommended for data fetching unless specific use cases such as infinite scroll

-### Write and use all server actions, make CRUD work
+### App: Write and use all server actions, make CRUD work

 - Create: onClick, revalidate etter visning
 - Update: onClick, add all props prisma